Remove a Background

 3d Snagit icon

-Snagit offers three easy ways to remove the background from an image:
+Snagit offers multiple ways to remove a background or background color from an image and replace it with transparency.

 Tip: Start with a transparent Canvas.